Trinity Washington University

 For marketing purposes, the institution uses the branding “Trinity” as a single word to reference the university, and uses phrases such as, “Trinity, a comprehensive university in the nation’s capital…” or “Trinity, a comprehensive university in Washington…,” etc. The official Trinity logo is also used extensively in marketing materials, publications and mailings.

-Four Schools, One University
+Five Schools, One University

 College of Arts and Sciences

 School of Education

 The College of Arts and Sciences is Trinity’s historic undergraduate women’s college, and also uses the name Trinity College.

 Trinity has one official logo, pictured on the right in its acceptable color combinations.
 The logo is available in black and white or purple and gold, as Clip Art that is accessible from all faculty and staff computers on the Trinity network.
 In a Microsoft© program, click Insert > Picture > Clip Art, and search for “Trinity.”
 If you are off-campus and need the logo, right-click and save the logo below:

 The logo, and only the logo, may be used for Trinity publications, mailings, fliers and other materials.
 The Trinity logo must be used in its entirety, and not altered in any way.
 Do not remove, add or change any of the lettering or graphics.
 If you reduce or enlarge the logo, you must maintain the proportions.
 To change the size of the logo in a Microsoft© program, do not click and drag the logo; this will result in distorted proportions.
 Instead, right click on the image, click on Format Picture, click on Size, check Lock Aspect Ratio and check Relative to Original Picture Size, and then change the size by changing the height or the width, and click OK.